DallanQ/castles_of_burgundy/QA.md

 [where-does-your-starting-castle-go-on-the-advanced](https://boardgamegeek.com/thread/764393/where-does-your-starting-castle-go-on-the-advanced)

+> I've been looking through my rulebook a few times now to see if there is any mention since there are some that dont have a castle space with a 6 on them.

+Rulebook, page 12: Starting position does not need to have a 6.
+When playing with the full rules, including advanced boards, players can place their starting castle in any dark green hex.

-> Could anyone tell me whats with the 3 castle space on the main board near the 6 depot?
+> Can you tell me whats with the 3 castle space on the main board near the 6 depot?
 It has ABCDE on either side of it and in different colors.

 Bottom of page three (3) of the rulebook says, "In the three-player game only, there is an exception for the dark green space in the No. 6 depot: In phases A, C and E a castle is placed onto it as normal, but in phases B and D a mine (grey) is placed there instead!"